luphysics/PyMODA/docs/developer-guide.md

 | `-freq` | Specifies the sampling frequency to use.
 This frequency will be automatically selected in dialogs. | `python src/main.py -freq 10` |
 | `-file` | Specifies a data file to use.
 This file will be automatically selected in dialogs.
 Only designed for data files in the `res/test` folder, and the file name should be prefixed by `test:`. | `python src.main.py -file "test:many_signal.csv"` |

 Command-line arguments can be specified in PyCharm configurations.

-For example, you can specify `-runtime` in all and/or create a different configuration for each data file.
+> Tip: Create multiple PyCharm configurations with different `-file` and `-freq` args to easily test different datasets.

 ## Error handling